Q. What is DITI?

 Q. Why do I need to come back in three months for another breast thermogram?

 The reason a three-month interval is used relates to the period of time it takes for blood vessels to show change.
 A period of time less than three months may miss significant change while a period of time much more than three months can miss significant change that may have already taken place.
 There is NO substitute for establishing an accurate baseline.
 A single study cannot do this.
-Annual breast screening with thermography is recommended as this is optimal time frame in ascertaining personal variants and reducing the chance of false-negative thermal findings.
+Annual breast imaging with thermography is recommended as this is optimal time frame in ascertaining personal variants and reducing the chance of false-negative thermal findings and to be used as an adjunct tool to Mammogram, Ultrasound and MRI.

 Q. What is the difference between a thermal scan, mammogram and ultrasound?

-A. Thermal imaging (DITI) is a test of physiology.
+A. Thermal imaging (DITI) is a test of physiology used as an an adjunct tool to Mammogram, Ultrasound and MRI.
 It detects and records the infrared heat radiating from the surface of the body.
-It can help in early detection and monitoring of abnormal physiology and the establishment of risk factors for the development or existence of cancer.
+It can help in early discovery and observation of abnormal physiology associated with a developing pathology.
 Mammograms and ultrasounds are tests of structure and anatomy.
-They look at structure.
 When a tumor has grown to a size that is large enough and dense enough to block an x-ray beam (mammography) or a sound wave (ultrasound), it produces an image that can be detected by a trained radiologist.
 A mammogram, ultrasound or DITI cannot diagnose cancer.
 This is possible only through a biopsy.

 Q. Which test is better?
 Do I need to do all of them?

 A. There is no screening test that is 100% effective.
+All testing both structural and physiological is subject to a certain percentage of both false positives and negatives.
 Therefore Southwest Medical Thermal Imaging & Ultrasound, LLC recommends a multi-modality approach.
 A combination of DITI, ultrasound, mammogram and clinical exams provide the best possible evaluation of breast health.
 DITI, ultrasound and mammography should be viewed as complementary not competitive tests.
-DITI has the ability to identify patients at the highest level of risk and actually increases the effective usage of mammograms and ultrasounds by identifying abnormalities that need additional screening.
-Ultrasound and DITI are radiation and risk free.
+Ultrasound and DITI are radiation and side-effect free.

 Q. I hear from some people that you need to “cold stress” the patient.
 What is “cold stressing”?
 Do I really need to do it?

 A. Cold stressing is a test to measure sympathetic function.
 It is a useful test for a number of conditions including Reflex Sympathetic Dystrophy (also knowns as Complex Regional Pain Syndrome).
 It may be requested by a referring physician or reading Thermologist.
-Modern protocols for breast screening necessitate the establishment of a baseline and do not require routine cold stressing.
+Modern protocols for breast imaging do not require routine cold stressing.

 Q. Who certifies your Thermographers and Sonographers?